kaboc/pubdev-explorer/README.md

 ### Mock data for the web

 The pub.dev API is not available on the web unfortunately, so mock data preset in the app is used instead.
-The data contains the packages by the author and 150 most popular packages.
+The data contains the packages that were top 100 at some point in the past.

 ### Mock data on other platforms